 Why am I here?
 Why now?

-That is a big idea.
-That is why I am here now.
+That is the big idea that I am here to help build.

 Co-founder, Head of Product

 I co-founded CollegeVine because my high school career was characterized by significant personal development and I wanted to extend the lessons I’d learned to other students.